luong-komorebi/Short-Gitlab-Tutorial/readme.md

 I bet you will feel overwhelmed when seeing other projects's page for the first time.
 ![](other-project.png)

-This is a perfect example for a project host on Gitlab: Gitlab itself.
+This is a perfect example for a project hosted on Gitlab: Gitlab itself.
 From the screenshot, you can criticise them for poluting your mind with buttons, titles, buttons.
 It would be a total difference if you look at this https://github.com/gitlabhq/gitlabhq then come back to Gitlab's page.
 But I believe it's not too hard to get familiar with.
 If you spend 15 seconds on this page, you will get the idea of what's going on.
 I just want to list out things that you might not see in that 15 seconds:
 - Issues and Merge Requests are moved to the sidebar
 - To create a pull request or issue you click that `+` button beside the `global` button, which is equivalent to `watch` on Github.(*but with more options*)